georgik/rustzx-esp32/README.md

 in VsCode and Gitpod:
 - From the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) (`Ctrl-Shift-P` or `Cmd-Shift-P`) run the `Tasks: Run Test Task` command
 - With `Ctrl-Shift-,` or `Cmd-Shift-,`
-    > Note: This Shortcut is not available in Gitpod by default
+    > Note: This Shortcut is not available in Gitpod by default.
-- From the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) (`Ctrl-Shift-P` or `Cmd-Shift-P`) run the `Tasks: Run Task` command and select `Build & Run Wokwi`
+- From the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) (`Ctrl-Shift-P` or `Cmd-Shift-P`) run the `Tasks: Run Task` command and select `Build & Run Wokwi`.
+- From UI: Press `Build & Run Wokwi` on the left side of the Status Bar.

 ### Debuging with Wokwi
 ```